RudolphRiedel/FT800-FT813/README.md

 When compiling for AVR you need to provide the clock it is running at in order to make the delay() calls used to initialise the TFT work with the intended timing.
 Next you provide ports and pins for the TFTs chip-select and power-down pins.

-Originally the project went public in the Geman mikrocontroller.net forum, the thread contains some insight: https://www.mikrocontroller.net/topic/395608
+Originally the project went public in the German mikrocontroller.net forum, the thread contains some insight: https://www.mikrocontroller.net/topic/395608

 Feel free to add to the discussion with questions or remarks.